Donating from Your IRA

 If an individual has an IRA, at a certain age they must begin drawing a Required Minimum Distribution.
 Unfortunately, this distribution is taxed as ordinary income and increases tax liability.

-However, turning that Required Minimum Distribution into a Qualified Charitable Distribution—by giving it directly to a qualified non-profit such as St. Vincent de Paul—means one does not have to pay taxes on that charitable amount.
+However, turning that Required Minimum Distribution into a Qualified Charitable Distribution—by giving it directly to a qualified nonprofit such as St. Vincent de Paul—means one does not have to pay taxes on that charitable amount.
+So you can feed, clothe and shelter those in great need while reducing your tax burden.

-The recent SECURE Act increased the Required Minimum Distribution age to 72 years, up from 70 ½ years.
-However, this development applies only to folks who reach 70 ½ after 2019.
-So if you turned 70 ½ in 2019 or earlier, you are unaffected by the new law.
+The SECURE Act (Dec 2019) increased the Required Minimum Distribution age to 72 years, up from 70½.
+However, this development applies only to folks who reach 70½ after 2019.
+So if you turned 70½ in 2019 or earlier, you are unaffected by the new law.

 If you would like to learn more about giving to St. Vincent de Paul with your IRA, please call Michael Vanderburgh, Executive Director, directly at 937.802.3890.